The 20 Best Ehlers-Danlos Syndrome (EDS) Doctors Near Me in Pittsburgh, PA

 English

-Troy Karlik is an Ophthalmologist in Pittsburgh, Pennsylvania.
+Troy Karlik is an Ophthalmologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Karlik is rated as an Experienced provider by MediFind in the treatment of Ehlers-Danlos Syndrome (EDS).
-His top areas of expertise are Glaucoma, Cataract, Fourth Cranial Nerve Palsy, and Eyelid Bump.
-Dr. Karlik is currently accepting new patients.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Cataract, Fourth Cranial Nerve Palsy, and Eyelid Bump.

 Experienced in Ehlers-Danlos Syndrome (EDS)